 Optimized WordPress Disallowed Plugins

-One of the greatest benefits of having an Optimized WordPress is the management level we invest in maintaining a list of plugins that will have a detrimental effect on your site.
+One of the most significant benefits of having an Optimized WordPress is the management level we invest in maintaining a list of plugins that will negatively affect your site.
 Developers with experience with WordPress are likely familiar with the havoc an untested plugin can cause.

 This article will provide you with a list of plugins that we actively restrict use on our Optimized WordPress platform.
 We will cover the most common reasons why a plugin will be added to this list.